Mary Ridge: Early life

 Ridge was born in Preston, Lancashire, and raised in Colwyn Bay, Wales, the daughter of William W. Ridge and Eileen Dorothy Phillips Hackett Ridge.
+She had an older brother, Alan, who she was very close to.
 Her father was a bank manager.
 Ridge attended the Lyndon School in Colwyn Bay.

 Career

 Ridge acted and directed in theatrical productions in Colwyn Bay as a young woman.
 She directed a play, To Kill a Cat by Roland Pertwee and Harold Dearden, in 1955.
 In a 1999 interview, Ridge said that she worked in repertory theatre and briefly taught stage management at the Central School.
 She stated that she had wanted to "have a go" at directing television from 1956, but in that era around a decade of theatrical experience was expected to break into television work, and then she was required to enter at the bottom as an Assistant Floor Manager.
-She had intended to return to theatrical direction but described herself has having become "somewhat hooked" on directing for television.
+She had intended to return to theatrical direction but described herself as having become "somewhat hooked" on directing for television.